Unit 2 | Critiquing and Designing Digital Learning Resources

 In this unit, you will be engaging in a variety of learning and practice activities focused on supporting you to hand in a draft version of the digital learning resource you proposed in Unit 1.
 Before you build your draft resource, you will explore some additional resources about learning theory and consider what type of theory might influence your design choices.
 You will also learn more about the evaluation of digital learning resources and the technology choices you may or may not want to incorporate in your design.

-Your team activity as part of this unit will be to co-create a rubric that might be used to evaluate the quality of a digital learning resource.
-This collaborative activity, the building of a good rubric, will present opportunities for you and your team to consider what elements of the design of a digital learning resource might be measured, evaluated, and possibly improved with feedback (the building blocks of a well-designed rubric).
+Your team assignment (Assignment 2) as part of this unit will be to co-create a rubric that might be used to evaluate the quality of a digital learning resource.
+This collaborative activity, the building of an effective rubric, will present opportunities for you and your team to consider what elements of the design of a digital learning resource might be measured, evaluated, and possibly improved with feedback (the building blocks of a well-designed rubric).

 Activity 3 of this unit is optional.
 This activity is useful if you would like to learn more about open educational resources (OER).
 This learning may help you decide whether or not you want to build your resource as something available to other practitioners that they can use for their work.